JasonKraft/YACSDegree/README.md

  ##Preliminary Process of Creating a Degree

+ 1. Enter a name and short-hand
- 1. Select a department
+ 2. Select a department
- 2. Select a semester (defaults to current semester)
+ 3. Select a semester (defaults to current semester)
- 3. Enter degree rules GUI
+ 4. Enter degree rules GUI
- 4. Create a new rule.
+ 5. Create a new rule.
 This rule can be:
+ 	- required course + alternative
+ 	- science electives*
+ 	- HASS electives*
- 	-
+ 	- free electives*
+	- depth/breadth requirement (what does this even mean?)
+ 6. Rinse.
+Repeat.
+Profit (for each new rule).
+ 7. Display number of required credits.
+ 8. Save and/or publish degree

+*Electives can differ for each degree.